learn-co-curriculum/ds-curriculum-team/style_guide.md

 documentation...

 **Pro-tip:** *A note about style or best-practice, or a friendly reminder about avoiding a common or simple mistake.
-Think opinion-piece.*
+Think opinion-piece.* Example:

 **Pro-tip:** Since launching the debugger console is a *very* common task when writing JavaScript, you might want to learn the shortcut: &#8984; + &#8997; +